roxie-zhang/ProtRNA/README.md

 where `numpy==1.26.1` and `tensorflow==2.14.0` are sufficient for running the base model inference, and `tqdm` and `scikit-learn` are additional requirements for the downstream evaluation pipeline.

+To evaluate downstream tasks performance on secondary structure prediction or protein-RNA interaction prediction, you may refer to [RnaBench](https://github.com/automl/RnaBench) and [PrismNet](https://github.com/kuixu/PrismNet) for dependencies installation.

 ## Inference